gantry/docs/pages/02.gantry4/01.basics/03.system-requirements/docs.md

 * Opera 10+
 * Internet Explorer 8+

->> NOTE: For Gantry administration, please note that Internet Explorer 7 -- and even Internet Explorer 8 -- have very slow JavaScript implementations and cannot be recommended.
+>>>>> For Gantry administration, please note that Internet Explorer 7 -- and even Internet Explorer 8 -- have very slow JavaScript implementations and cannot be recommended.

 Development Environments
 ------------------------